AACR-Bayer Stimulating Therapeutic Advances through Research Training (START) Grants

 Applicants must have a doctoral degree (PhD, MD, MD/PhD, or equivalent) in a related field and not currently be a candidate for a further doctoral degree.

-At the start of the grant term on September 1, 2020, applicants must hold a full-time, mentored research position with the title of postdoctoral fellow, clinical research fellow, or the equivalent; this position must have been held for at least one, but not more than three, years; have completed their most recent doctoral degree within the past one to three years (i.e., degree cannot have been conferred before September 1, 2017; the formal date of receipt of doctoral degree is the date the degree was conferred, as indicated on their diploma and/or transcript); and work under the auspices of a mentor at an academic, medical, or research institution in the United States of America.
+At the start of the grant term on October 1, 2020, applicants must: hold a full-time, mentored research position with the title of postdoctoral fellow, clinical research fellow, or the equivalent; have completed their most recent doctoral degree within the past five years (i.e., degree cannot have been conferred before October 1, 2015; the formal date of receipt of doctoral degree is the date the degree was conferred, as indicated on their diploma and/or transcript); and work under the auspices of a mentor at an academic, medical, or research institution in the United States of America.

-Applicants with a medical degree must have completed their most recent doctoral degree or medical residency - whichever date is later - within the past three years.
+Applicants with a medical degree must have completed their most recent doctoral degree or medical residency - whichever date is later - within the past five years.

 There are no citizenship requirements.
 However, by submitting an application for this grant, the applicant who is not a U.S. citizen or a permanent resident assures that the visa status will provide sufficient time to complete the project and grant term.